viktorasm/viktorasm.github.io/_drafts/2015-01-01-automated-testing-maya-plugin-development.md

 ## The goal
 The whole thing needed ... structure.
 A few things are obvious:

-* Setup the project to enable *comfortable* test-driven development: write tests for features under development, reproduce defects as tests, etc.; adding, writting and executing tests should be *simple* enough not to be discouraging;
+* Setup the project to enable *comfortable* test-driven development: write tests for new features, reproduce bugs as tests, etc.; adding, writing and executing tests should be *simple* enough not to be discouraging;
-* Eliminate the need of "usefull snippets" and disposable code: wrap utility code into tests, automate or rethink the use case in general;
+* Eliminate the need of "useful snippets" and disposable code: wrap utility checks into tests, automate or rethink the need to have such workarounds in first place;
 * Reduce the number of actions needed to rerun tests to a minimum.
 No manual managing of reloading plugin binaries or python code; all prerequisites should be handled by test runner automatically.
-* Remove the need to switch to Maya for test execution: code, run tests and inspect results within IDE, just like for other type of development projects;
+* Remove the need to alt-tab to Maya for test execution: code, run tests and inspect results within IDE, just like for other type of development projects;
 * Unify debug outputs: ideally, single log for C++, Python, test outputs, so that the timeline of events is clearer;